Senegalese people in Argentina: Demographics

 Population pyramid of Senegalese immigrants in 2022.

 According to the 2022 census, there were 1,120 Senegalese in Argentina, making them the largest African community, almost all of them men.
-In 2015 it is estimated that there are about 2,500 descendants, the vast majority of these live as a minority between Comuna 1 and Comuna 3, being in these places around 2% of the population.
+A 2015 study numbered them at 2,500, including Argentine-born descendants of Senegalese nationals; the vast majority of these lived as a minority in Buenos Aires, between Comuna 1 and Comuna 3, being in these places around 2% of the population.
+However, reports note there is no precise figure for the population.
+An academic study published in 2011 cited a community estimate of approximately 3,000 Senegalese residents in Argentina, while a 2022 report estimated the national population at between 4,000 and 5,000, most of whom lived in the capital and Greater Buenos Aires.